 Pre-Season Boat Service Checklist

-We know it’s been a while since your last boat ride of 2016, but we’d like you to think back to some of those final days aboard this past season and consider your 2018 pre-season boat service needs now.
+We know it’s been a while since your last boat ride of 2017, but we’d like you to think back to some of those final days aboard this past season and consider your 2018 pre-season boat service needs now.

 Here are some notes that may help jog your memory regarding repairs and updates your boat might appreciate.
 If not yet on Pier 33’s “to do” list, order your needed boat services now, ahead of spring launch.